 At the time of the incident, the Vincennes was making a sweep of the Straits of Hormuz, the narrow passage which leads out of the Gulf into the Indian Ocean.
 This was a mission which required more traditional naval skills such as ship-handling and gunnery; the hi-tech on the Vincennes was really not appropriate.
 In fact, the confined waters of the Persian Gulf made “this billion dollar bundle of sophisticated and advanced technology” rather vulnerable; Rochlin says she was not much more capable of defending herself against Iranian mines and speedboats than an ordinary destroyer (see p.99, Rochlin).
 Furthermore, the previous year another American ship, the U.S.S.
 Stark, had been hit by a missile fired by an Iraqi military plane, so all warning and detection systems on the ship were on full alert.
 Two other American ships were in the area, the frigates U.S.S.
 Elmer Montgomery and the U.S.S.
 Sides.
 Finally, there are some important background facts about the Iranians: Apparently, their civil and military aircraft followed the familiar practice of having so-called aircraft identification transponders on board.
 These are devices which emit a certain pre-arranged signal when the aircraft is probed by radar; different signals are arranged for different nationalities and for different aircraft types, i.e., civil vs. military.
 If the probing radar system has a transponder of its own, it can receive this signal and determine the nationality and type of aircraft it has probed.
 Iranian civil aircraft had been set to emit a Mode III signal, Iranian military aircraft, a Mode II signal.

 On the morning of July 3rd, the Elmer Montgomery was attacked by Iranian speed boats armed with machine guns and rockets, so the Vincennes went to help her.
 At 10.13 am, the Vincennes got involved in a surface gun battle with the speed boats.
 At 10.17 am, Iran Air Flight 655 first appeared on the Vincennes’ radar.
 The Vincennes began issuing warnings to the approaching plane on the military air distress frequency at 10.19 am, and then on the civilian air distress frequency at 10.20 am.
 The Vincennes got no response from the plane nor did the plane alter its course.
 At just this time, the forward gun of the Vincennes got blocked by a shell which misfired so the Vincennes made a rapid turn to bring its rear gun to bear on the Iranian boats.
 This sudden turn—30 degrees at 30 knots—sent loose equipment flying throughout the ship, including the so-called Combat Information Centre or CIC, which houses all the fancy equipment.
 This apparently sent the CIC into a state of confusion.
 From this point on, i.e., approximately 10.20 am, the Vincennes, which was still fighting the Iranian speedboats, mistakenly identified the Iranian passenger plane as possibly an Iranian F-14 fighter, mistakenly reported getting Mode II rather than Mode III signals from the aircraft and mistakenly reported the aircraft as descending as it neared the ship when in fact the aircraft was still climbing, having just taken off.
 The Vincennes then reported back to base that a potentially hostile aircraft was approaching, and requested permission to attack.
 Permission was granted; the Captain waited another minute or so, during which time the still unidentified aircraft had closed to fifteen miles and was still being reported as descending toward the ship.
-At about 10.24 am the Vincennes fired two missiles which, a few seconds later, hit the Iranian passenger plane while it was still climbing and which it was still well within its assigned air corridor.
+At about 10.24 am the Vincennes fired two missiles which, a few seconds later, hit the Iranian passenger plane while it was still climbing and still well within its assigned air corridor.
 Everyone on board was killed.3 Iran Air Flight 655 had been in the air for a total of seven minutes.
 The crew of the Vincennes only learnt later that day that they had not shot down an Iranian F-14 but a passenger aircraft.

 This whole incident just seems like an unfortunate mistake of the kind which inevitably happens in a tense combat situation.
 But, says, Rochlin, this is to see things too superficially.
 He wants to argue that “what happened over the Persian Gulf that day was illustrative of a whole new class of failures to which military large technical systems are increasing susceptible … .” (p.102) As you see, Rochlin wants to talk only about large scale technological systems in the military.
 But the question is whether his conclusions will not also apply to large scale technological systems in general.
 In this regard, we should bear in mind the kind of large scale system needed to regulate the running of a nuclear power plant.
 This is surely a system of comparably complexity.
 And as you may know from the reports on the accident at Three Mile Island, things got out of hand for similar reasons: all sorts of contingent things happened, almost silly, stupid things, which in their cumulative effect disoriented and misled the people operating the system.